dwayne/playwhe-ruby/README.md

 The executable is called **playwhe** and it allows you to

+1. Setup a directory with a database of Play Whe results.

+        $ playwhe --bootstrap # or playwhe -b

-1. Create and initialize a database for storing Play Whe results.
+2. Create and initialize a database for storing Play Whe results.

         $ playwhe --create # or playwhe -c

-2. Update a database with the latest Play Whe results.
+3. Update a database with the latest Play Whe results.

         $ playwhe --update # or playwhe -u